Performing a Projection Based Wavefunction-in-DFT Embedding Study

 ground_state_problem = problem_builder.build_unrestricted(molecular_configuration)

 We build the projection-based embedding problem builder.
-This problem builder have more options than the standard problem builder, as it needs to handle the embedding process.
+This problem builder has more options than the standard problem builder, as it needs more to handle the embedding process.

 The example shows some common options, but all these are optional.
 You can easily use